Imagine College Basketball Recruiting and Transfer Coverage with an Analytical Twist…

 It is a myth that prospects come out of High School as a ball of clay with athleticism, skills, and physical attributes ready to be molded into any system.
 Prospects have different levels of readiness for different systems because they have played in particular offenses and defenses already.
 For 99% of college recruits, there is a development and learning curve.
 The objective is to put prospects into the best situation to succeed and it is in the self-interest of each coach to put together a Signing Class every year that not only fills necessary positional roster space, but also fits into the system in a seamless fashion.

-This will spawn the birth of what is called the Fit Score.
 Rather than vaguely assessing a prospect in a vacuum, each prospect is measured based on a variety of metrics against each coach’s stylistic and developmental footprint.

 College Basketball Graduate Transfer Projections and Metrics